 EXPOSURE: Every reduction or increase in total annual fees by one percentage point impacts income and results by about SEK 15 million.

 Fixed price projects

 RISKS: Fixed price projects expose the company to risks if projects cannot be completed to budget and/or if the project cannot be completed on time.

 RISKS: There is a risk that incorrectly carried out assignments and projects can affect results.

 MANAGEMENT: The Group is insured according to industry practice for such eventualities.
-During the year, a review of Insurance cover took place in all of the Group’s markets.
+During the year, a review of insurance cover took place in all of the Group’s markets.

 EXPOSURE: Over the years, Semcon has only used its insurance on a few occasions.